joenardone/disklavier-tools/README.md

-# Disklavier - Yamaha FIL to MIDI Converter
+# Disklavier Tools

-Tools for converting Yamaha Disklavier FIL files to standard MIDI format.
+Utilities for working with Yamaha Disklavier and DKC-900 systems, including FIL to MIDI conversion, audio processing, and album management.

+**Credits:** Special thanks to [Alexander Peppe](https://www.alexanderpeppe.com/) for assistance with DKC-900 tools and workflows.

 ## Tools